Follow these correctional strategies, part of our how to improve SEO rankings series!

 (Image Source: Google)

 There’s one strategy more important than all the others, and it applies to the majority of these tactics in some ways.
-It’s a “golden rule” to your SEO approach, and if you follow it, you’ll be more likely to see your results improving over time.
+It’s a “golden rule” to your SEO approach, and if you follow it, you’ll be more likely to see your content marketing ROI and results improving over time.
 The idea is to measure, learn, adjust, and repeat; collect as much data as you can about your strategy’s performance, learn why it improved or was weakened, make adjustments to your strategy, and repeat the process again.
 The more you do this, the more you’ll be able to improve your approach—no matter what tactics you’re using.
 Believe it or not, this list is still not comprehensive.
 There are tiny ranking factors I haven’t mentioned, there are ranking factors we haven’t yet discovered (and ones Google hasn’t disclosed), and because of the nature of this post, I’ve deliberately kept some points brief that warrant a more thorough explanation in other formats.